Autumn 2024 planting seasonPre-order now for EU delivery December 2024 - March 2025

 History

-Raised by Jervaise Coe, a market gardener from Bury St. Edmunds, Suffolk, England, at the end of the 18th century.
+Coe's Golden Drop was raised by Jervaise Coe, a market gardener from Bury St. Edmunds, Suffolk, England, at the end of the 18th century.
 Mr Coe stated that it was seedling tree, most likely from an Old Green Gage stone pollinated by a White Magnum Bonum plum tree growing nearby.

 Coe's Golden Drop characteristics